byu-oit/handel/docs/supported-services/lambda.rst

 Running a scheduled Lambda
 --------------------------
 To run a scheduled Lambda, you can use this service in conjunction with the CloudWatch Events service.
-See the [example](https://github.com/byu-oit-appdev/handel/wiki/CloudWatch-Events#example-handel-file) on the CloudWatch Events service for details on how to do this.
+See the :ref:`cloudwatch-scheduled-lambda-example` on the CloudWatch Events service for details on how to do this.

 Depending on this service
 -------------------------